What is Alopecia Areata?

 - Recent Stressful life event e.g. exams, divorce, death in the family

 Alopecia is a benign hair loss condition, and does not cause any harm to your physical health.
 Alopecia is not known to be associated with medications, or the side effects of medications.
+However, suffering from alopecia areata can often cause distress, anxiety and depression.

 Types of Alopecia Areata